shaunsingh/nyxt-nix-kiosk/README.md

 You may check the former two for your own machine by running `wlr-randr` under `sway` or any wayland compositor.
 Scale is subjective, adjust as you see fit, generally for a hidpi machine you want 2, stick with 1 for any lower resolution displays.

 Otherwise, just modify NYXT's config at `~/.config/nyxt/lisp` as you'd like.
 A copy of my personal NYXT config is provided with no warranty at `nyxt4-unwrapped/config.lisp`

-## Usage

-By default `nyxt-nix-kiosk` does not ship with a display manager, so you will be met with the TUI.
-Login with the credentials established in the previous step.
-You may now do one of the following:

-- (recommended) run `nyxt-cage` to launch NYXT under the cage compositor
-- Run `nyxt-gamescope` to launch NYXT under Valve's gamescope microcompositor
-- If you left `./sway` imported, run `sway` to launch my sway configuration, open the launcher with `meta+space`, launch `nyxt`, and optionally use `cmd+f` to fullscreen.
-The full keybinds can be found in `/sway/home.nix`
-- Use the TTY as you wish